Menu

 Muzzle Training

-Jess from Howling Success Dog Training has provided a series of video on how to condition and train your dog to wearing a muzzle
+Jess from Howling Success Dog Training has provided a three part series of video on how to condition and train your dog to wearing a muzzle:

-Teisha Mason from Behaviour Works shows a simple way to get started with muzzle training using a cup
+PPGA member Teisha Mason from Behaviour Antics shows a simple way to get started with muzzle training using a cup.

-WHY IT’S IMPORTANT TO TEACH YOUR DOG TO LOVE WEARING A MUZZLE
+WHY IS IT IMPORTANT TO TEACH YOUR DOG TO LOVE WEARING A MUZZLE?

 How wonderful would it be if dogs were conditioned to love wearing their muzzles early on so that if they needed to wear one later in life, it would not be an aversive event for them?